sangsami/tiralabra/documents/weekly report 4.md

 ## How has the program progressed?

-Code has been refactored, tests are still lacking, checkstyle almost passing, core functionality of tool done (create keys -> take plaintext input -> encrypt it with public key -> decrypt it with private key)
+Code has been refactored, tests are still lacking, checkstyle passed, core functionality of tool done (create keys -> take plaintext input -> encrypt it with public key -> decrypt it with private key)

 ## What did I learn this week / today?